 It would help if you avoided grammatical mistakes.
 You should sound confident and directional in your writing.
-Confused and grimy formatting often causes the judges to lose their interest in the letter.
+Confused and grimy formatting often causes the judges to lose interest in the letter.
 Follow the above-mentioned or traditional formatting.
-Use proper tone, don’t be braggy; instead, present yourself genuinely.
+Use a proper tone, don’t be braggy; instead, present yourself genuinely.

 2- Overuse of emotions

 Using emotions is a nice touch while writing a cover letter.
 Keep in mind that it should not go beyond the limits.
 Your letter does not show that you are silly.
 Avoid complaining about your hard life; instead, tell how you managed to deal with these hardships.

 Here are some websites that you should check out to get an idea of how a perfect cover letter looks.

 3242 Fast St

 The Scholarship Committee

 2400 6th St NW

 Students often hesitate while applying for a scholarship.
 They think that they won’t be able to beat the competition.
 According to a report, a full 4-year degree now costs up to $100,000+, and this price is skyrocketing.
 Do you think you can afford it?